kanishka-linux/kawaii-player/README.md

 ### KeyBoard Shortcuts:

 Once video is opened, if it not focussed then take mouse pointer over the video.
 It will set focus on the video.
 Once the video is focussed, most of the mpv and mplayer shortcuts will work.
 There is no volume slider, it's volume will be in sync with global volume.
 So global volume key will work.
-If you've setup d-bus shortcut keys for play/pause/next/previous then they will also work.
+If user has setup d-bus shortcut keys for play/pause/next/previous then they will also work.

 There is no fullscreen button.
 People have to use keyboard shortcut(f:fullscreen).